Huay Xai, the enchanting Gibbon Experience, and the 2-day Mekong Slow Boat

 Note: If you are coming into Laos from Thailand, you should cross the border at Huay Xai into Laos the night BEFORE you start any activities in Laos.
 The Gibbon Experience, the boat to Luang Prabang, and the bus to Luang Namtha all leave EARLY from Huay Xai.
 If you stay in Thailand the night before, and arrive at the border post when it opens, you risk missing any or all of these activities.
 I know two people who wasted €330 each on the Gibbon Experience because they made that mistake.

-When you board your bus in Chiang Mai or Chiang Rai heading to Chiang Khong, tell the driver you would like to go to the Lao border, and they will drop you off at the right place before you enter Chaing Khong town.
-Tuk-tuks will be weaiting to take you to the border — the cost as of February 2024 is 50 baht, which you ususally pay on the bus, not to the tuk-tuk driver directly.
+When you board your bus in Chiang Rai heading to Chiang Khong (a 90-minute drive), tell the driver you would like to go to the Lao border, and they will drop you off at the right place before you enter Chaing Khong town.
+Tuk-tuks will be waiting to take you to the border — the cost as of February 2024 is 50 baht, which you usually pay while still on the bus from Chiang Rai, not to the tuk-tuk driver directly.
 At the border you will need 25 baht in cash for the bus that crosses the river between the Thai and Lao border posts.
-After you enter Laos, there will be tuk-tuks waiting outside to bring you to Huay Xai — typical cost around 70,000 Lao kip, but they’ll take Baht, too.
+After you enter Laos, there will be tuk-tuks waiting outside to bring you to Huay Xai town centre— typical cost around 70,000 Lao kip, but they’ll take Baht, too.
 Get kip from BCEL ATM machines.

 Arriving in Huay Xai on the Slow Boat from Luang Prabang, en route to northern Thailand: The slow boat arrives in Huay Xai at 18:00 and the border post is open until 20:00.
 Tuk-tuks will be waiting at the boat dock to take you straight there, so you don’t need to stay overnight in Huay Xai if you don’t want to.
 Note: When you pay the tuk-tuk driver (using Lao kip) to take you to the border, the price will seem high, but then he’ll give you a partial refund in Thai baht.
 This is to pay for the bus across the Mekong in between the Lao and Thai border posts, because that border bus does not accept Lao kip.
 You may think ”oh, but I already have Thai baht, I don’t need that.
 Just sell me a cheaper ticket and don’t give me any baht”.
 Don’t try to argue – the tuk-tuk driver doesn’t speak English and this is how it works.